hoangminhphuc/Bludpath/README.md

  * Level and threats:

  Only 1 level throughout the game and the enemy difficulty remain the same.
+Try to reach the end of the map and you will get home safely.

+ Some monsters are capable of releasing chasing bullet, and some can shoot bullet as well.
+You might not want to run into them.

+#Credit:
+ All source of image including threats, backgrounds and main character are free online.

+ You are free to use any source of images within this game for personal purposes as i do not own any of them.

+ This game is made by VoidGenome.

+ Special thanks to : phattrienphanmem123az and my friends.

  # Demo video:

  https://drive.google.com/file/d/1t9ec3g2O0aP-Frqfn2k3-TEP7NW2XLtE/view?usp=share_link